Prohibits provision or sale of single-use plastic carryout bags and polystyrene foam food service products

 Single-use plastics take an enormous amount of water, energy, and chemicals to produce, yet are only used for mere minutes and persist in our environment for more than a millennium.

-- Over 90% of single-use plastics are NOT or CANNOT be recycled.
+- Over 90% of single-use plastics are NOT recycled.
 The United States is the largest generator of plastic waste in the world.